RodgerOliver/guides/git.md

 To search for commits that are not pulled in the local repo.

+## Collaborating On Github

+### Project That You Don't Own
+- Fork the repo.
+- Clone to your local machine.
+- Create a branch and work on it.
+- Make a pull request.

 ## Additional

 ### Remove Large Files All History